Ten years ago, I created a blog.

 Here’s how you can enter to win this piece of shortwave history!

 Each week, starting today–at the bottom of this page–we’ll post a question about the Woofferton Transmitting Site.
 There will be a total of five questions with the final question posted on December 10th.
-The contest will close on December 13 and a winner will be announced on December 14.
+The contest will close on December 14 and a winner will be announced shortly thereafter.

 We’ll embed a Google quiz form with each question, and provide a space for you to answer the question.
 This is the only way to enter the contest as the Google form exports the results to a spreadsheet that we’ll use to pick a winner.
 Note: Please don’t email or comment with your answer, as the system won’t count it as a valid entry.